 The Dalitz plot reported in Ref.~\cite{LHCbX} contains a band of strength near $m(\bar{D}K) = 3.2$ GeV that appears as the weak enhancement seen near 3.2 GeV in Fig. \ref{fig:fits}.
 While this enhancement is not terribly significant, and it passed unmentioned in the LHCb analysis, it is too tempting for theorists to pass up.
 We therefore consider a four-channel model that adds the $\bar D_1K^*$ mode.
 This will naively add a triangle cusp near $m(D_1) + m(K^*) = 3315$ MeV that could prove useful in describing the high mass region.
 The resulting fit for the strong FSI case is shown as the green line in Fig. \ref{fig:fits}.
-Once again, the fit quality has improved, with $\chi^2$/dof = 1.21, largely due to a better fit through the high mass region\footnote{Parameter values in this case are $g_{D_s^{(*)}\bar{D}^*K^*} = 13.65$, $g_{D_s^{(*)}\bar{D_1}K} = -8.36 - 13.33i$, $g_{D_s^{(*)}\bar{D}_1K^*} = 11.0 +10.69i$, and $g_\textrm{bg} = -62.7 + 62.7i$.}.
+Once again, the fit quality has improved, with $\chi^2$/dof = 1.22, largely due to a better fit through the high mass region\footnote{Parameter values in this case are $g_{D_s^{(*)}\bar{D}^*K^*} = 48.1$, $g_{D_s^{(*)}\bar{D_1}K} = -8.4 - i 46.4$, $g_{D_s^{(*)}\bar{D}_1K^*} = 20.9 + i 40.9$, and $g_\textrm{bg} = -51.1 + i 70.5$. }.